Graduate student club and organization handbook

 - Article VIII Amendments: Amendments require previous notification to the membership and 2/3’s or 3/4’s affirmative vote of those present and voting, or those present for this adoption.

-- Only clubs and organizations that have been officially recognized by the GSA for the current academic year are eligible to apply for funding.
-Funding for an event is contingent upon the availability of GSA funds and the approval from GSA club funding committee.
+- Only clubs and organizations that have been officially recognized by the GSA for the current academic year, August – July, are eligible to apply for funding.
+Funding for an event is contingent upon the availability of GSA funds and the approval from either GSA Clubs & Organizations Committee, GSA Senior Advisor, and/or GSA President.

 - Clubs will be funded a maximum of $500.00 per academic year.